dproctor/wedding-website/stanley.md

 <h3><a name="rental-houses" id="rental-houses"> Rental houses</a></h3>
 There are a few nice larger homes for groups available through <a href="http://www.sawtoothvista.com/">Sawtooth Vista</a>.
 (Note that they don't allow booking less than 5 nights until after April 1).
 There are also a handful of good options on <a href="https://www.airbnb.com/">Airbnb</a> and <a href="https://www.vrbo.com/">VRBO</a> and comfortable suites with kitchens available through <a href="http://stanleyvacationrentals.com/">Stanley Vacation Rentals</a>.

+<h3><a name="triangle-c-cabins" id="triangle-c-cabins"  href="https://triangleccabins.com/">Triangle C Cabins</a></h3>
+<em>Update: fully booked.</em> These standalone cabins are cozy, a little rustic and very popular.
+Enjoy the firepit in the evenings and volleyball, bocce and other games on-site.
+Expect this site to be packed with other wedding guests.
+As part of Redfish Resort, free shuttles to stunning Redfish Lake are a perk of staying here.
+<a href="https://goo.gl/maps/YVABhYiVvP3xZc6U8">Google maps</a>

+<h3><a name="meadow-creek-inn" id="meadow-creek-inn"   href="https://meadowcreekinn.com/">Meadow Creek Inn and Spa</a></h3>
+<em>Update: Fully booked.</em> Very cute and modern tiny homes.
+<a href="https://www.google.com/maps?cid=4548671335968250056">Google maps</a>

+<h3><a name="redfish-riverside-inn" id="redfish-riverside-inn"   href="https://redfishriversideinn.com/">Redfish Riverside Inn</a></h3>
+<em>Update: fully booked.</em> Comfortable rooms along the river with log cabin decor.
+Stay here if you want to wake up next to the river and be within sight of our wedding venue.
+As part of the Redfish Resort, free shuttles to the Redfish Lake are a perk of staying here.
+<a href="https://goo.gl/maps/cvh4Y12n9yPcxkpTA">Google maps</a>

+<h3><a name="redfish-lake-lodge" id="redfish-lake-lodge"   href="https://redfishlake.com/">Redfish Lake Lodge</a></h3>
+<em>Update: fully booked.</em> Set next to crystal clear Redfish Lake and with stunning Sawtooth Mountain views, this resort is the most popular spot in the area.
+If you can find a room, snag it.
+It’s about a 10-minute drive from Stanley and the wedding venue.
+Whether or not you stay here, we recommend visiting Redfish Lake during your stay.
+If you stay at Triangle C Cabins or the Redfish Riverside Inn, there are free shuttles to the Lake.
+<a href="https://g.page/redfish-lake-lodge?share">Google maps</a>

 <h2> <a class="anchor" name="weather" id="weather"></a>Weather </h2>
 <p>